EOSIO/eos/docs/02_cleos/04_troubleshooting.md

 ## Cannot connect to RPC endpoint

-Check if your local nodeos is running by visiting the following URL in your browser:
+Check if your local nodapifiny is running by visiting the following URL in your browser:

 ```shell